April 7, 2026

 What is an APS?

-But what exactly is an APS?
-What role does it play? detailed scheduling How does an APS differ from an ERP system?
+But what role does an APS play in detailed scheduling?
+How does an APS differ from an ERP system?
 And why is an AI-based APS, in particular, increasingly becoming a strategic competitive advantage?

 At the heart of an APS lies the optimization of detailed scheduling in production.
 While rough planning (usually mapped in the ERP system) answers basic questions about timeframes and total capacities, the detailed scheduling closer to the shop floor, i.e., the operational production level.